Temitopeishola/Algorand-hackthon-/README.md

-<mark>How to run the model for the price prediction detail in the video</mark>
+**How to run the model for the price prediction detail in the video**

 Here's the [demo video](https://youtu.be/aJaC7ikSz2o) showing the detail on how run the price prediction model